Planning NAIDOC week

 - Trace the history of Aboriginal citizenship and NAIDOC Week

-- 2019 is the International year of Indigenous Languages.
-Find out which Aboriginal language was, or still is, spoken on the land where you live and where you work.
+- Find out which Aboriginal language was, or still is, spoken on the land where you live and where you work.
 Browse the Living Archive of Aboriginal Languages or watch clips about Aboriginal languages via YouTube or join an Aboriginal language course.